 This section is dedicated to take away all your "I wish someone had told me that before I went!" experiences.
-This way, you are better prepared for what to expect, what not to expect and can spend less time settling in, and more time making new friends in your chosen hostel.
+This way, you can spend less time settling in, and more time making new friends in your chosen hostel.
 We share our insider knowledge of tips, tricks and important things to look out for in Newcastle upon Tyne.
-To help you make friends with Newcastle upon Tyne before you visit, we've included a few helpful and fun things you should know about the area.
-Enjoy!

 Newcastle is well known as a party city, popular with stag and hen groups, but it's also a great destination for those seeking a cultural break.
 Once a busy port, the city's riverfront has been completely regenerated in the last decade or so; the former Baltic Flour Mill has been refurbished to create the Baltic Centre for Contemporary Art, while a brand new building, the Sage, is a modern music venue covering a wide variety of genres and is home to students on the University of Northumbria's unique folk music degree.
 Also on the River Tyne waterfront is the award-winning Millennium Bridge, known locally as the Blinking Eye.